danielshulee/GEISHA-Image-Search/README.md

 ### The Criteria for Similarity

 For each image, there are two features that distinguish it from others: the stage of embryo development, and the anatomical locations (the patches stained blue, denoting gene expression).
 As stated above, these currently are the two primary criteria through which one can query and find images.
 While this is useful, it requires a "bottom up" approach (understanding before doing), and those with an image of an embryo may have difficulty finding similar ones.
-To address this problem, this project's image search engine automatically detects these two features and uses them browse for similar images across the [GEISHA](http://geisha.arizona.edu/geisha/) database.
+To address this problem, this project's image search engine automatically detects these two features and uses them to browse for similar images across the [GEISHA](http://geisha.arizona.edu/geisha/) database.

-Stage refers the how far the chicken embryo is in development.
+Stage refers to how far the chicken embryo is in development.
 Here are two groups of embryos in similar stages.

 <img src='Img/Geisha_early_stage.jpeg' width='500'>
 <img src='Img/Geisha_later_stage.jpeg' width='500'>

-Location refers to where the gene is expressed on the embryo, indicated by blue staining.
+Location refers to where the gene is expressed in the embryo, indicated by blue staining.
 Here are two embryos with staining in similar places.

 <img src='Img/hardyCFCSt10.1.jpeg' width='250'>